hariprasaad2000/Credit-Risk-predictor/README.md

 ## Insights from the data

-- Credit amount was the strongest predictor of credit risk at 0.21 importance score
+- Credit Amount was the strongest predictor of credit risk at 0.21 importance score
 - Surprisingly, lower risk borrowers tended to have longer loan durations — suggesting banks approved longer loans for stronger applicants